lukaszsulek/get_lyric/README.md

 # Setup
 `git clone` or copy the contents of `get_lyric.py`, and place it into your foobar2000 installation directory, ie: `C:\Program Files (x86)\foobar2000`

-Replace the API_KEY placeholder string in the script with your API token from genius.com
+Replace the API_KEY placeholder string in the script with your API token from genius.com.
+This should be a 64 character string.

 # Script test
 Test the script using the following syntax: `.\get_lyric.py --artist "Trace Mountains" --song "Absurdity"`